artofthesmart/hypertext/_demo/pages/02.readme/default.md

 ### Page Settings
 The page-level settings include overrides to the global settings as well as controls for how to render your content.
 Remember that these values can be set at the Theme level, at the Collection level, or the page level at the lowest.
 The lowest level wins.

 Below are settings for individual pages, items, blog posts, and other "single pages".
-These also appear in `Collection` pages because they control how child pages get rendered, too.
+These also appear in `Collection` pages because they control how child pages get rendered both in the collection list and on the child page itself as a form of overrides.
+For example you might want a subsection of your site to be `blog` where you want the `author` field rendered, while other parts of the site don't do that.

-#### Page Content
+#### Content Display Settings
 These values let you decide what frontmatter and metadata get rendered on the page to the end user.
+Changing these values in a `Collection` page will set defaults for child pages when they are visited.

 **Show Title** - Boolean.
 Determines whether or not to show the title of the page.
 **Show Subtitle** - Boolean.
 Determines whether or not to show the subtitle of the page.